gontcharovd/website/index.md

 I'm a data consultant who helps aluminium manufacturers break down data silos.

-Over the last five years I have provided IT-services for the aluminium industry.
+Over the last five years I have provided data engineering services for the aluminium industry.
 Currently, I work as an independent data consultant building better data infrastructure for aluminium manufacturers.

 Before that I was employed as a data engineer at the aluminium rolling and recycling company Novelis.
 There, I was responsible for transferring process data from rolling mills and cast house furnaces to the cloud.